Yankees ride Torres, Tanaka past Astros in Game 1

 Tanaka recorded only eight swings and misses, but each came on his slider.
 The Astros put three of the 27 sliders Tanaka tossed into play with an average exit velocity of 69.6 miles per hour.
 Tanaka mixed in 21 splitters that yielded four called strikes and 15 four-seam fastballs.
 That recipe proved more than effective against an Astros lineup that scuffled in the AL Division Series against the Tampa Bay Rays.
 Houston will try to rally behind right-hander Justin Verlander in Game 2 on Sunday to avoid an 0-2 series hole before the series shifts to the Bronx.

-"I don't think we've really done anything offensively this postseason," Alex Bregman said afterward.
-"We need to string together some at-bats.
-I think everyone is frustrated when we don't win because we know we are a better offense (than that)."
+"I think our guys are ultra-focused on the right things," Astros manager AJ Hinch said afterward of the lack of offense.
+"Certainly, you've got to make sure they don't try to do too much.
+Don't start chasing, don't start expanding the zone against these good pitchers."
 When Tanaka did allow baserunners, his defense quickly eliminated them.
 Astros rookie right fielder Kyle Tucker delivered his first career postseason hit with a one-out single in the third and was immediately erased when catcher Robinson Chirinos rolled into a 5-4-3 double play.

 "Everything is preparation before each at-bat," Torres said afterward.
 "I've got a really good plan, and I just try to do my job.
 "I believe in what I can do.
 I feel super good when I do my job and help my team in every situation.
 The most important (thing) for me is to stay humble every time, respect the game and have fun."